Marachnid/Note-Finder-TypeScript/README.md

 Older Examples of where the project started can be found in "oldFiles/" as a reference to where the project started.

-Scripts are included as well:
+Scripts are included as well: (npm run ....)
-    Windows:
         build - cleans and compiles
         start - starts the server
         clean - removes dist and webapp/js directories compile - compiles dist and webapp/js
         launch - build and start

-    Linux: (I didn't have a chance to test these) buildLinux
-        cleanLinux
-        launchLinux

 Coming soon to a browser near you: